 01 of 11

-It is more than likely that you will never need to speak a word of Irish in Ireland.
-English is the lingua franca on the Emerald Isle, despite all efforts to resurrect interest in the Irish language (and some attempts to establish Ulster-Scots as a third language as well).
+Irish is the official first language in Ireland, but it is more than likely that you will never need to speak a word of it during your time in the country.
+English is the lingua franca on the Emerald Isle, despite all efforts to resurrect interest in the Irish language.
+Irish students are still required to study the Irish language in order to complete secondary school, but you rarely hear it spoken in practice.

-There are, however, a few words or phrases that you will encounter more or less frequently.
-Some are in everyday use everywhere, and some are only really used locally.
+There are, however, a few words or phrases that you will encounter fairly frequently within everyday conversations all over Ireland.
+Some others are still relatively common, while more and more are only really used locally.

-And some may lead to confusion and embarrassment - from missing your bus to entering where you shouldn't.
-So let us start on a journey through the basic words every visitor to Ireland should know ... you really have to be able to select between fir and mná, even under pressure!Continue to 2 of 11 below.
+While it is not essential to learn Irish before you visit Ireland, it is a good idea to have a few words in your pocket in order to avoid the potential for confusion and embarrassment - from missing your bus to entering where you shouldn't.
+So let us start on a journey through the basic words every visitor to Ireland should know.Continue to 2 of 11 below.

 02 of 11